Kind (type theory): Kinds in Haskell

 Haskell98 had mostly untyped kinds, thus kinds in Haskell98 are more of an arity specifier.
 For instance, taking the usual option generics as example, it could distinguish between the kind of the constructor Maybe of kind * -> * and Maybe Int (for instance) of kind *, but the arrow was essentially the only kind constructor.
-Around 2010, this was approach was deemed unsatisfactory, especially with the introduction of GADTs in the language, because the untyped stratification prevented the "promotion" (or equal treatment) of kind equations on par with type equations in a GADT context.
+Around 2010, this approach was deemed unsatisfactory, especially with the introduction of GADTs in the language, because the untyped stratification prevented the "promotion" (or equal treatment) of kind equations on par with type equations in a GADT context.
 Consequently Haskell (around GHC 7.4) added "promoted datatypes", in which a type is automatically mirrored to a kind.

 (There is a certain similarity between this concrete approach with how type schemes with no metavariables are identified with the underlying types, in certain theoretical presentation of ML's type inference algorithm, although in that context it is a mere mathematical artifice.)
 As this in turn introduced more ground kinds (called "datakinds") than the mere *, kind polymorphism was added to Haskell around that time as well.
 Its proponents deemed it a resonable compromise between Haskell98 and adding full-fledged dependent types.

 Haskell documentation uses the same arrow for both function types and kinds.

 The kind system of Haskell 98 includes exactly two kinds: